Slavery in New England

 Col. Israel E. Trask (1773-1835) was a donor and an Amherst Trustee from 1821 until his death in 1835.
 Trask was born in Massachusetts and moved to Mississippi in 1801.
 He briefly established a law practice in New Orleans, was involved in the handover of the Louisiana Purchase, and ran a cotton plantation in Woodville, Mississippi in partnership with his brother, James L. Trask.
 Israel Trask moved back to Massachusetts in 1812 where he acquired a textile mill, but he spent many months each year in Mississippi and continued managing his plantation until his death in 1835.
 The Archives holds a small collection of Trask’s manuscript correspondence which includes frequent references to enslaved people and his plantations and few mentions of Amherst College; more material is available at Harvard University.
 The Archives holds one letter from founder Rufus Graves to Trask and four letters from President Heman Humphrey to Trask; no letters from Trask to anyone at Amherst have been found yet; most of the letters from Trask are to his wife.
 He was not a major financial donor to the college but his political connections in Boston during the Charter fight made him an important member of the Trustees.
 He also seems to have shared a strong interest in missionary work and “Oriental languages” with the founders.
 The total value of his cash gifts appears to be $710.
 Much more research is required.

 By a remarkable coincidence, professional genealogist Nicka Smith has spent nearly a decade tracing her ancestry to the people enslaved by Israel Trask and his family.
-The Trask 250 Multimedia Series by Nicka Smith contains a wealth of information about the Trask family and the people they held in slavery.
-We hope to bring Ms. Smith to campus when travel and in-person visits resume.
+She gave a presentation on her research at Amherst in October 2021: “Held in the Balance: The Trask 250”

 Anna Smith (AC 2022) has written a series of posts about Trask for the Racial History Blog.
 Full digitization of the Trask manuscripts for addition to Amherst College Digital Collections will take some time; fortunately the collection includes a typed transcription of all of the documents which is available as a PDF download.
 Anna Smith also took digital photos of the entire collection to support her own research, which are also available for download as a series of PDF files: